destornillador/nerdearla-2020-terraform-workshop/README.md

 # nerdearla-2020-terraform-workshop

-Terraform samples used throught the workshop
+Terraform samples used throughout the workshop.